Acute cystitis is an infection of the bladder or lower urinary tract. Acute means that the infection begins suddenly.

 Antibiotics can be taken by mouth.
 These are most often given to stop the infection from spreading to the kidneys.

 For a simple bladder infection, you will take antibiotics for 3 days (women) or 7 to 14 days (men).
-For a bladder infection with complications such as pregnancy or diabetes, or a mild kidney infection, you will most often take antibiotics for 7 to 14 days.
+For a bladder infection with complications such as pregnancy, diabetes, or a mild kidney infection, you will most often take antibiotics for 7 to 14 days.

 It is important that you finish all the antibiotics prescribed.
 Finish them even if you feel better before the end of your treatment.
 If you do not finish the antibiotics, you may develop an infection that is harder to treat.

 Let your provider know if you are pregnant.

 Your provider may prescribe medicines to ease discomfort.
 Phenazopyridine hydrochloride (Pyridium) is the most common of this type of drug.
 You will still need to take antibiotics.